 Sew darts about 3″ long at each corner along the bottom.
-Pull opening apart between darts to fold fabric in opposite direction to sew two more darts at the bottom, being careful to leave an opening.
+Pull the opening apart between darts to fold the fabric in opposite direction to sew two more darts at the bottom, being careful to leave an opening.

 When you are finished with the sewing portion, you should have a square hole in the bottom of your Tater Tote ready for planting.

 These Totes finished out at around 14-15″ in diameter and about 16-18″ tall, but you can make them any size you want or your materials allow.

 Planting taters in totes: Place a biodegradable mulch material (newspaper, cardboard) on the ground for weed control where you would like to plant your Tater Totes.

 Measure the diameter of your Totes and use this dimension from center to center between your Totes.
 Cut out holes through the paper to expose the ground where your Totes will be positioned over.

 Roll the sides of your Tater Totes down until they form a shallow bag.
 Place the Totes over the holes in the paper.
 Dig very shallow holes in the ground to plant your seed potato and lightly cover it with soil and compost.

 Place a rock or two in the bottom of the Totes to weigh them down.
 Place a layer of mulch in the bottom of the Totes to cover the spuds.
 Mulch can be anything you have plenty of like: shredded leaves or paper, hay, straw, sawdust, etc.

 Add the mulch: As the potato leaves grow, unroll the sides of the Tater Totes a little at a time to allow more mulch to be placed around plants.
 Planting a group of Tater Totes at one time allows the plants to help support each other.